MANUAL OF MUTUAL EXPECTATIONS

 POSTDOCTORAL POSITIONS

-We currently have two postdoctoral positions open in the lab:
+We currently have one postdoctoral positions open in the lab:

 In addition, I am always happy to discuss ideas for proposals and/or fellowship applications to work on independent projects that align with the research themes of the lab.